Kevin Considine

-Kevin William Considine is an Australian former rugby league footballer who played in the 1950s and 1960s.
+Kevin William Considine (5 January 1930 – 6 June 2023) was an Australian rugby league footballer who played in the 1950s and 1960s.

 Playing career

 Considine started his career as a Canterbury junior from the Lakemba J.R.L.F.C. and was graded with Newtown in 1951.
-He went on to play nine seasons of first grade between 1952-1960 at Newtown, and was a prolific point scorer.
+He went on to play nine seasons of first grade between 1952 and 1960 at Newtown, and was a prolific points scorer.

-He played 138 games for Newtown and scored 87 tries, kicked 93 goals for a total of 447 points.
+Considine played 138 games for Newtown and scored 87 tries, kicked 93 goals for a total of 447 points.
 Considine scored 22 tries in 1954 and built up a great wing partnership with Ray Preston during this era.
 Kevin Considine played in the 1954 Grand Final and the 1955 Grand Final.
-He finished his first grade career at Parramatta in 1961, although he returned to Newtown in 1968 as a committeeman, and was later secretary-manager of Newtown League Club.
+He finished his first grade career at Parramatta in 1961, although he returned to Newtown in 1968 as a committeeman, and was later secretary-manager of Newtown Leagues Club.
 He remained in the club/hotel industry for much of his working life.

+Death

+Considine died of cancer in June 2023, at the age of 93.